demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 ## Wiring Up WebPart

-In the previous section, we defined functions to tranform the result of a domain functionality to its corresponding presentation component.
+In the previous section, we defined functions to transform the result of a domain functionality to its corresponding presentation component.

 The next work is wiring up this presentation component with the function which handles the user signup `POST` request.